n3d1117/cv/cv.typ

   (
     name: "appdb",
     link: "https://github.com/n3d1117/appdb",
-    description: [A fully-featured iOS client for _appdb_, an alternative app store for iOS devices.
-Written in Swift with UIKit --- 200+ stars on GitHub]
+    description: [A fully-featured iOS client for _appdb_, a third party app store for iOS devices.
+Written in Swift with UIKit --- 250+ stars on GitHub]
   ),
   (
     name: "cook",